cfjello/graph-ioc/cxctrl/README.md

 The Employees class is decorated by the @action decorator:
 - *name*: This is the name of the data object within the Data Store - a specific name can only be registered once.
-- *state*: This is the type of the state object with the Employees class, that has the mandatory name *state*.
+- *state*: This is the EmployeesType[] state object that the Employees class owns the maintains and it has the mandatory name *state*.
-- *init*: indicates whether this first version of the *state* are initialized with some meaningfull value that should be pushed to the Data Store, the default being false.
+- *init*: indicates whether this first version of the *state* is initialized with some meaningfull value by the action decorator and thus should be pushed to the Data Store.
-- *ctrl*: This is the name of the Employees controller function responsible for managing the state - this is a function can be invoked automatically by the framework.
-The default is ctrl: *'main'*.
+- *ctrl*: This is the name of the Employees controller function responsible for managing the state - this is a function will be invoked automatically by the framework.

-Except for the *main()* function that is mandatory, the other functions optional, just adding a bit of fuctionality.
+The *main()* function is mandatory, this is where you will implement/dispatch the application logic (calling whatever other functions you need).

 Now Instantiate the class and then register the data object, the *state*, in the Data Store.
 After that fetch the date from the store and write it to console: